 But what about my relationship with my dad?

-It had been well over twelve years since I’d had any semblance of a relationship with him.
-More than that, we had not seen each other for ten of those years.
-He’d never met, nor seen for that matter, any of my three children.
+I had never in my life had much of a relationship with him.
+More than that, I had neither seen nor heard from him the past ten years.
+He’d never even met ,or seen for that matter, any of my three children.
 Do I recklessly jump back into a relationship with him?
-No. But, I did begin to pray about what to do.
+No. Forgiveness and trust are two completely things.
+But, I did begin to pray about what to do.
 Frustration now filled my heart because, by that time, Dad suffered from alcohol-induced dementia.
 I didn’t know if he could understand the magnitude of what God had done for me.
 But, I desperately wanted to tell him I loved him and had forgiven him.
 I just didn’t know if that day would ever come.

 That day came.